Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Adaptive feature model and over-parameterized Gaussian sequence

-Another line of research studies the advantages of over\-parameterization in high-dimensional linear regression problems with sparse signals \citep{vaskevicius2019implicit,li2021implicit,zhao2022high}.
-For example, \cite{zhao2022high} considered applying the gradient descent of $\boldsymbol{g}_{t}, \boldsymbol{l}_{t} \in \mathbb{R}^{d}$ to minimize the square loss:
+A separate line of research studies the advantages of over-parameterization in high-dimensional linear regression with sparse signals \citep{vaskevicius2019implicit,li2021implicit,zhao2022high}.
+For example, \cite{zhao2022high} applied gradient descent to $\boldsymbol{g}_{t}, \boldsymbol{l}_{t}\in\RR^{d}$ to minimize the square loss

-where ``$\circ$'' is the Hadamard product operator (element-wise product).
-They showed that the over-parameterized version of gradient descent could lead to a near-minimax optimal rate and an even faster dimension-free convergence rate in the strong signal case.
+where ``$\circ$'' denotes the Hadamard product.
+They showed that the over-parameterized version of gradient descent could lead to a near-minimax optimal rate and a faster dimension-free convergence rate in the strong signal case. \end{revision}